-We are very pleased to announce that our admissions process that was altered a year ago due to the pandemic, will continue even as the world opens back up.
-Previously, CooperRiis offered what we called an Exploritory Visit.
-We received a lot of feedback over the years about this process, and in response we made some changes to our admissions protocol.
+We are very pleased to announce that our admissions process which was altered a year ago due to the pandemic, will continue even as the world opens back up.
+Previously, CooperRiis offered what we called an Exploratory Visit.
+We received a lot of feedback over the years about this process, and in response, we made some changes to our admissions protocol.

-With our new direct admission process, we’ve eliminated the two day visit and we replaced it with an in depth virtual assessment offered by our admission’s team clinicians
+With our new direct admission process, we’ve eliminated the two-day visit and replaced it with an in-depth virtual assessment offered by our admission team clinicians

-Michelle Nirde, LCSW, LCAS is our Admissions Director and she oversees the Farm direct admissions.
+Michelle Nirde, LCSW, LCAS is our Admissions Director and she oversees the Farm’s direct admissions.

 Jennifer Meehan, LCSW is our Asheville Admissions Manager and she will oversee the CooperRiis at Asheville direct admissions.

 Maryana had this to share about the evening, “all attendees (staff and residents alike) dressed to the nines to attend an elite dinner party on the ‘Upper East Side of Manhattan, with a very pronounced Mr. Francis Fisk (played by Maple Lodge Advisor, Glenn).
 All in attendance each played a vital character in the storyline!
 Unfortunately, there was a blackout during the elite dinner party!
 Our favorite Mr. Fisk was found murdered, with the killer believed to be on the premises; we certainly did not want this getting to the media!
 All our guests leaped into action, searching for clues.
 Luckily Mr. Fisk’s cell phone was safe, and a journalist had camera footage to support the investigation!
 Together, guests worked to identify Mr. Fisk’s murderer, who wound up being a Mr. Zachary Wellington (played skillfully by a resident).
 Only three guests correctly accused Mr. Wellington, but the vast majority falsely accused another guest!